 Transportation in Joe Wheeler State Park

 Joe Wheeler State Park is located on Wheeler Lake in northwest Alabama, near Rogersville in Lauderdale County, off of Alabama Highway 101.
-Local roads take you throughout the park, from the Day Use Area and Golf Course to the campground and trailhead.
-There are no driving restrictions for RVs or trailers within the park, so getting around will be easy, whether you are in your rig or another vehicle.
+Local roads connect the park’s main features, including the Day Use Area, the golf course, the campground, and several trailheads.
+Visitors should note that parcels of the park lie on either side of Wheeler Lake, with the bulk of the park lying on the northern shore.
+Visitors interested in using the Joe-Wheeler multi-use trail can take the 101 across Wheeler Lake to access the park’s southern parcel.
+There are no driving restrictions for RVs or trailers within the park, and roads are mostly paved, so getting around will be easy, whether you’re in a small personal vehicle or a large RV.

 Campgrounds and parking in Joe Wheeler State Park